regtracks/regtracks/spec.md

 ### 5.3

-Some symbol names are reserved and cannot be used.
+Some symbol names are reserved and must not be defined by a user.
 These are any of the names appearing in appendix C.

 ### 5.4